kobjects/kowa/README.md

   val LogStr = ImportFunc("console", "logStr") { Param(I32, I32) }
 ```

-## Instructions, Expressions and Statements
+### Instructions, Expressions and Statements

+To avoid confusion with "regular" Kotlin, all top level constructs use camel case starting with an uppercase
+letter, e.g. Wasm `if` becomes `If` in the DSL.

 For mapping Wasm instructions to our DSL, we divide them into two groups: